-JULY 31, 2015
+JANUARY 31, 2016

-These condensed interim financial statements of North Arrow Minerals Inc. for the three months ended July 31, 2015 have been prepared by and are the responsibility of the Company's management.
+These condensed interim consolidated financial statements of North Arrow Minerals Inc. for the nine months ended January 31, 2016 have been prepared by and are the responsibility of the Company's management.

-The Company's independent auditors have not performed a review of these financial statements in accordance with standards established for a review of interim financial statements by an entity's auditor.
+The Company's independent auditors have not performed a review of these consolidated financial statements in accordance with standards established for a review of interim financial statements by an entity's auditor.

-CONDENSED INTERIM CONSOLIDATED STATEMENTS OF FINANCIAL POSITION
+NORTH ARROW MINERALS INC. CONDENSED INTERIM CONSOLIDATED STATEMENTS OF FINANCIAL POSITION